 In February 2020, the Company granted 340,000 RSUs to its senior management and 180,000 DSUs to its directors.
 The RSUs vest over a three-year period and can be either cash or equity settled upon vesting at the election of the Company.
-For the three months ended March 31, 2020, \$14 (three months ended March 31, 2019: \$Nil) was expensed in the statement of comprehensive loss as stock-based compensation expense.
-DSUs vest when the individual ceases to be a director of the Company, following which the DSU's will be settled in cash or common shares of the Company at the election of the Company.
-As of March 31, 2020, a liability of \$94 on DSUs (December 31, 2019: \$Nil) was outstanding and included in trade and other payables.
-For the three months ended March 31, 2020, \$94 (three months ended March 31, 2019: \$Nil) was expensed in the statement of comprehensive loss as stock-based compensation expense.
+For the six months ended June 30, 2020, \$50 (six months ended June 30, 2019: \$Nil) was expensed in the statement of comprehensive loss as stock-based compensation expense for RSUs.
+DSUs vest immediately and may be redeemed when the individual ceases to be a director of the Company, following which the DSU's will be settled in cash or common shares of the Company at the election of the Company.
+For the six months ended June 30, 2020, \$126 (six months ended June 30, 2019: \$Nil) was expensed in the statement of comprehensive loss as stock-based compenses for DSUs.